The Commit Phase

 What Stays Private

-- The random secrets used to create the commitment
+- The random secret used to create the commitment

-This information exists only in your possession.
-If you lose it, it is lost forever.
+These values exist only in your possession (as a "voucher" in value transfer applications).
+If you lose them, the commitment is lost forever.
 There is no recovery mechanism, no backup, no administrator who can help.

 The Irreversibility